mayur-jangale/MAYUR-JANGALE.GITHUB.IO/README.md

 Hii I am Mayur Jangale, welcome to my GITHUB page.
-Here are some of the projects I have worked on-
+In the last year I was working on the project www.classbroom.me, which is now discontinued.
+Here are some of the scripts of the websites I have worked on-

 1. College/Tuition institute management system
 [Visit>>](https://github.com/mayur-jangale/mayur-jangale.github.io/tree/master/colleges "Visit>>")